 Improvements I Recommend for Fathom Cruise Line

 Soundings, Fathom’s daily newsletter, is your Holy Grail when cruising.
 It lists all the activities for the day plus times and locations of every event.
-The type and font is incredibly too small and there is much wasted space on the pages.
+The type and font are incredibly too small and there is much-wasted space on the pages.
 I recommend increasing the font as everyone cruising does not have 30 year or younger eyes.
 Another suggestion would be to explain the process of the impact activities in a much clearer fashion.
 On our embarkation day, several people met with their cohorts, but we had no idea this was even an option.
 We were also confused about what classes to attend for the activities that we signed up for.
 Drink plans were not available, which I heard had been offered on previous cruises.
-I would be certain to offer the same amenities on each cruise and not waver on anything.
+I would be certain to offer the same amenities on each cruise and not waiver on anything.

 Big Thumbs Up to Fathom Cruise Line

 The Adonia’s crew was the most attentive and friendly that we had ever encountered, in over 25 cruises.
 They went to great lengths to make sure that we were happy with our meals and service.
 The food quality on Fathom was better than most Caribbean ocean cruises that I have been on.
 Guests are allowed to bring one unopened bottle of wine onboard as well as unlimited bottled water.
 Shopping on a cruise ship has never been something that I would be interested in until I saw the gorgeous items in Fathom’s gift shop.
-They offer beautiful souvenirs and accessories, which are often made my local artisans.
+They offer beautiful souvenirs and accessories, which are often made by local artisans.
 Our accommodations were spacious and comfortable.
 Thanks to Fathom for using fair trade toiletries, too.